 By 1931, 425 Marlborough was the home of William J. Mills and his wife, Sadie B. Mills, who operated it as a lodging house.
 They previously had lived in Georgia.
 William Mills died in September of 1931.
 Sadie Mills moved soon thereafter.

 By 1933, 425 Marlborough was the home of John (Jack) J. Mills and his wife, Hazel Beatrice (McIntyre) Mills, who operated it as a lodging house.
 They previously had lived in an apartment at 421 Marlborough, where they also accepted lodgers.
 In 1928, they had lived and operated a lodging house at 441 Marlborough.
+John Mills does not appear to be closely related to William J. Mills, who had lived at 425 Marlborough at the time of his death in 1931.

 In June of 1986, they applied for (and subsequently received) permission to convert 425 Marlborough and 427 Marlborough into five apartments each,